-Certain responses to the built environment have universal effects on people-like the think of the psychological phenomenon, 'nature versus nurture'.
-Psychological theories like Kurt Lewin's Field Theory Rule argue that behavior is the "result of the individual and the environment" and that the environment shapes a person's psychological behavior and mental health (Cherry, 2018).
+Certain responses to the built environment have universal effects on people-like the amount of daylight in a space, which many people have a positive response to.
+However, in a psychological sense, each individual reacts to differing environments in different ways; think of the psychological phenomenon, 'nature versus nurture'.
+Psychological theories like Kurt Lewin's Field Theory Rule argue that behavior is the "result of the individual and the environment" and that the environment shapes a person's psychological behavior and negative.. mental health (Cherry, 2018).